identinetics/d-nginx/README.md

-# NGINX docker image using static network addresses for stable reverse proxy config
+# NGINX docker image with naxsi support and static network addresses for stable reverse proxy config

 A NGINX configuration to proxy multiple http services in other containers on the same docker host.
 Specific features of this project: